 Adult-use cannabis became legal in Illinois on January 1, 2020.
 However, the first recreational dispensaries did not receive licenses for several months.
 Residents will pay 10% for items with less than 35% THC.
 Cannabis, with more than this amount, carries a 25% tax.
 Marijuana-infused merchandise with a THC of over 35% has a 20% tax rate.

-Certain municipalities can collect a 3% cannabis retailers’ tax, and county boards can levy a 3.75% tax for sellers in unincorporated areas.
+Certain municipalities can collect a 3% cannabis retailers’ tax.
+County boards can levy a 3.75% tax for sellers in unincorporated areas.
 MMJ cultivators pay a 7% privilege tax, while customers are charged a 1% pharmaceutical sales tax.

 Overall, MMJ patients may pay up to 34.75% less tax!
 It costs $100 for a one-year card, $200 for two years, and $250 for three years.
 You also have to pay the usual $200+ for a consultation.
 However, the enormous tax savings means it is worth applying for an MMJ card in Illinois, even as the recreational market grows.